 - ♦ "P" indicates uses permitted by right.

 - ♦ "X" indicates a prohibited use.

-- "CU" indicates uses permitted as a conditional use upon approval by the Board of Adjustment.
+- \ "SUP" indicates uses permitted as a Special Use upon approval by the Board of Adjustment.
 Standard conditions are set forth in Section 6 of this Ordinance.
 Additional conditions may be placed on specific uses by the Board of Adjustment to insure the intent of this Ordinance is met.
-Should any interpretation conflict arise between conditional use allowed under this table an appeal may be filed with the Board of Adjustment and Appeals as provide and in accordance with Section 10 of this Ordinance.
+Should any interpretation conflict arise between Special Use allowed under this table an appeal may be filed with the Board of Adjustment and Appeals as provide and in accordance with Section 10 of this Ordinance.